jyellick/obc-docs/whitepaper.md

 With Bitcoin popularizing the domain since 2009, many businesses and industries have invested significant resources in investigating the underlying technology that powers the popular, yet controversial, cryptocurrency.

-Blockchain is a peer to peer distributed ledger technology and  first gained traction in the financial industry, because this technology has shown that assets can be issued, traded, managed, and serviced efficiently.
-The distributed ledger makes it easier to create cost- efficient business networks without requiring a central point of control as opposed to the world of SoR (System of Records), where every member in the ecosystem needs to maintain its own ledger system, and reconcile transaction updates with one another in an inefficient, expensive, and often not standardized inter-organizational operation flows.
+Blockchain is a peer-to-peer distributed ledger technology that first gained traction in the financial industry, because of its capacity to issue, trade, manage, and service assets efficiently and securely.
+The distributed ledger makes it easy to create cost-efficient business networks without requiring a central point of control, as opposed to the world of SoR (System of Records), where every member in the ecosystem needs to maintain its own ledger system and reconcile transaction updates with one another in an inefficient, expensive, and often non-standardized inter-organizational operation flows.

-As the shared ledger concept is gaining tracking in the business world, blockchain’s other aspect – smart contract – is also getting a lot of attention from many industries.
-Smart contract are collection of business rules deployed on blockchain that are shared and validated collectively by a group of business stakeholders.
-Smart contract can be very useful in automating business processes in a trusted way by involving all stakeholder to process and validate contractual rules collectively.
+As the shared ledger concept is gaining tracking in the business world, blockchain’s additional feature – smart contract – is also getting a lot of attention from various industries.
+Smart contract is a collection of business rules deployed on blockchain that are shared and validated collectively by a group of business stakeholders.
+Smart contract can be very useful in automating business processes in a trusted way by allowing all stakeholders to process and validate contractual rules collectively.

 Entering 2016, Blockchain awareness has now reached the point that the demand for a solution suitable for industry is surging.